hashicorp/terraform/website/guides/terraform-integration-program.html.md

 ## Terraform Provider Integrations

-The Terraform provider integration portion of this program is divided into five steps below.
-By following these steps, integration can be developed alongside HashiCorp to ensure new plugins are able to be published with Terraform as quickly as possible.
+You can follow the five steps. below to develop your provider alongside HashiCorp.
+This ensures that you can publish new versions with Terraform quickly and efficiently.

 ![Provider Development Process](/assets/images/docs/provider-program-steps.png)